 |Raymond Woosley, MD, PhD

-Co-Director, Program for Clinical Decision Support
+Co-Director, Division of Clinical Data Analytics and Decision Support

 Raymond L. Woosley, MD, PhD, is the Flinn Scholar and Professor of Biomedical Informatics and Medicine at the University of Arizona College of Medicine – Phoenix.
 He is also the founding President and Chairman of the Board for AZCERT, Inc., a non-profit organization funded by the U.S. Food and Drug Administration to work with the College of Medicine to improve the safe use of medications.